 The Potion looks a lot more primitive than it does in the final game.
 Instead of being a silver flask with a lion on it, the Potion is a green bottle with no designs on it.

 Items.dll claims that the Potion gives the player 25 health, but in-game, it gives 10 health.
 The health value listed in items.dll is the same as the final's Potion.

 In this prototype, the Power Boost is a tan giant fist pointing upwards with an explosion graphic coming from the top of the fist.
 The fist is inside a circle.

-The pre-alpha Silver Armor absorbs ½ of each attack, but the amount of armor points it gives is not specified.
+The prototype Silver Armor absorbs ½ of each attack, but the amount of armor points it gives is not specified.
 In the final, the Silver Armor gives the player 200 armor points in addition to absorbing ½ of an attack.

 The 1997 version of the Vita Boost is a tan and opened vitamin with globes coming out of it.

-The Wraithorb has two models in the Pre-Alpha.
-The first model is called “wraithorb.mdl” and was last modifed on August 1997.
+The Wraithorb has two models in Milestone 2 and the Pre-Alpha.
+The first model is called "wraithorb.mdl" and was last modifed on August 1997.
 It is an orb with fire-like textures surrounding it.
 On opposite sides of the orb is a large skull surrounded by three smaller skulls with the Wraithorb's fire texture in their mouth and eyesockets.

 The second Wraithorb model is called "wraith.mdl" and was last modified during June 1997.
 This model is also an orb, but has a texture of a skull with smoke surrounding it placed on the orb.
 However, the texture is placed pretty badly, as only the upper half has the skull on it.
 The bottom half is black.
 The texture for this Wraithorb model can be viewed with any program that can view .bmps.